-You will take the exam at an ISU Test Centers computer lab, where you will need to sign up for three separate appointments corresponding to the three separate parts of the test.
+You will take the exam at an ISU Test Center computer lab, where you will need to sign up for three separate appointments corresponding to the three separate parts of the test.

-To access the exam at an ISU Test Centers computer lab, you will log in to Canvas with your Iowa State Net-ID and password.
+To access the exam at an ISU Test Center computer lab, you will log in to Canvas with your Iowa State Net-ID and password.
 You must submit each part of the exam before the end of the 50-minute time frame or the lab closing time, whichever comes first.

-Please visit the ISU Test Centers for further information on hours and rules.
+Please visit the ISU Test Center for further information on hours and rules.

 The test-out must be taken in three separate 50-minute sessions, and you must complete all three parts of the test.

 When you register for the exam, you will be provided with a link to the page where you will book the three separate 50-minute sessions.
 While you can take all three parts on the same day, you will need to sign up for each part separately.
 You will also need to leave the testing center between each session so that the testing center staff can clean and prep between sessions.

-You must arrange the three separate appointments with the ISU Test Centers in advance.
-You will be turned away if you walk into an ISU Test Centers computer lab without a scheduled appointment.
+You must arrange the three separate appointments with the ISU Test Center in advance.
+You will be turned away if you walk into an ISU Test Center computer lab without a scheduled appointment.

 Registration for the Exam

-The fall 2023 registration deadline is noon on Monday, August 28, 2023.
+The spring 2024 registration deadline is noon on Friday, January 19, 2024.
 A $100 fee will be placed on your university bill.
-The $100 fee is nonrefundable unless you cancel your registration by sending an email to Deanna Stumbo (email@example.com) by noon on Monday, August 28, 2023.
+The $100 fee is nonrefundable unless you cancel your registration by sending an email to Deanna Stumbo (email@example.com) by noon on Friday, January 19, 2024.